‘Widespread damages’ after magnitude 6.4 earthquake shakes Northern California

 The earthquake came just days after a small magnitude 3.6 earthquake struck the San Francisco Bay Area, waking up thousands of people before 4 a.m.
 Saturday and causing minor damage.

+Tuesday’s 6.4-magnitude quake also came exactly one year after another strong earthquake shook the same area.
+On Dec.
+20, 2021, a 6.2-magnitude earthquake centered offshore of far Northern California was felt in Humboldt County.
+The 2021 quake did not cause any injuries or major damage, Reuters reported.

-That earthquake was centered in El Cerrito, about a 16-mile (25-kilometer) drive to downtown San Francisco.
+That earthquake was centered in El Cerrito, about a 16-mile drive to downtown San Francisco.